trueos/sysadm/docs/client_handbook/sysadmclient.rst

    : Initialize PersonaCrypt Device

-Before a user is configured to use PersonaCrypt on a |trueos| system, two buttons are available in the "PersonaCrypt" section of "Advanced Mode".
+Before a user is configured to use PersonaCrypt on a |trueos| system, two buttons are available in the :guilabel:`PersonaCrypt` tab of :guilabel:`Advanced Mode`.
 Note this section is hidden if the currently logged in user is selected.
-Also, if you have just created a user and do not see these options, click :guilabel:`Save` then re-highlight the user to display these options:
+Also, if you have just created a user and do not see these options, click :guilabel:`Save`, then re-highlight the user to display these options:

 * **Initialize Device:** Used to prepare the USB device which will be used as the user's home directory.